7 Reasons Why You Should Start a Blog with WordPress

 Yes, it’s free.

-It’s secure (enough)
+It’s secure (enough) and keeps receiving security upgrades

-And, one person’s problem is another person’s opportunity.
+And one person’s problem is another person’s opportunity.
 In this case, the opportunity has been realized by a bunch of security companies who have made high-quality plugins to help protect your site.

 That means that your choice for a platform that’s only going to get better as time goes on and where the advantages of using it are only going to get bigger.
 It’s like seeing a social media network effect in action.
-The more it gets used, the better it gets, the more it gets used.
+The more it gets used, the better it gets, and the more it gets used.

 So why would you go with anything else?